Best Known For

 Answer questions and see how you rank against other players.Play Now

-Actress.
-Born in 1948, in Scarsdale, New York.
+Actress Susan Victoria Lucci was born on December 23, 1946, in Scarsdale, New York.
 The daughter of Victor and Jean Lucci, she grew up in Garden City, New York, with her older brother, James.
 A fan of television soap operas from childhood, Lucci enrolled in the drama program at Marymount College in Tarrytown, New York, after graduating high school.

 In 1969, the 21-year-old Lucci auditioned for and won the part of Erica Kane on the fledgling daytime soap opera All My Children.
-From 1970 to the present, Lucci earned the adoration of her fans for her portrayal of Erica through three decades, several high-profile careers, and nine marriages to six different men.
+From 1970 to the present, Lucci earned the adoration of her fans for her portrayal of Erica through three decades, several high-profile careers and nine marriages to six different men.
 TV Guide has called Erica Kane "unequivocally the most famous soap opera character in the history of daytime TV."